Sulla's proscription: Procedure

 Etching of S.D.
 Mirys (c.1799), depicting Quintus Aurelius about to be murdered after he has found his name on the proscription list.

 The proscribed names were painted over whitened planks (tabulae) displayed on the forum and possibly read by a herald.
 Full immunity was granted to anybody killing someone on the list.
 In addition, people who assisted proscribed ones were also put to death, but they were not in turn inscribed on the proscription list.
 A large reward of 48,000 sesterces (or 12,000 denarii) (Note: Sums in denarii have been converted to sesterces for consistency (at a rate of 1 denarius for 4 sesterces), as ancient and modern sources interchangeably use sesterces, denarii, or Attic talents.) was offered for the head of a proscribed man, while informants also received compensation.
 Slaves who murdered their proscribed master were likewise rewarded with manumission.
 Rewards were given publicly by the quaestor with funds taken from the public treasury to those who brought proscribed heads, called percussores.

 Proscribed men were usually beheaded, because rewards were only given for severed heads.
 The head of the most prominent of Sulla's enemies were paraded in the streets, then displayed on the rostra—the platform on the forum where orators spoke.
 Some victims were also brought alive to Sulla and beheaded in an official manner with an axe, as with captured barbarians.
 Sulla had himself performed such executions in Asia against Ephesians that had revolted; likewise, Pompey personally killed several Marian leaders at Asculum and even the proscribed ex-consul Gnaeus Papirius Carbo.
 The place of execution was near the Servilius Lacus, a fountain on the Forum, where some heads were also displayed.
 Headless corpses were sometimes mutilated, then dragged by a hook and thrown in the river Tiber.
 One of the most active executants of the proscription, Catiline, notoriously inflicted gruesome mutilations on Gratidianus.
+Sulla had officially asked Catiline to hunt the proscribed.
 The main goal of the decapitation and mutilations was to further humiliate the victims beyond death, as Romans believed that physical integrity was necessary for afterlife.
 Burial was forbidden for the same reason; the proscription edict may have contained a clause denying burial for the victims.

 Sulla systematically confiscated the properties of his enemies, even before the beginning of the proscription.
 People hit by this punishment, even though they were not on the proscription list, were simply labelled adversarii.
+Any person who killed a proscribed man was entitled to keep part of his estate (the remainder went to the state).